 Figure 6: CAISO RC Outage Management System

 If an RC Customer currently has its own mechanisms for managing and coordinating outages (i.e. through another software tool, spreadsheets, e-mails, etc.) those processes can continue.
 However, all outage data being requested as a part of the Outage Coordination must be submitted per the submission requirements specified in this document.
 If OMS become unavailable at any time during the Outage Coordination Process, the CAISO RC will communicate information regarding an alternate means of submitting outage data.

+Figure 7: CAISO RC Outage State Transitions

 Real-Time Operations Processes and Procedures